SebastianMartinezSWE/cs-684-team-blue/test-cases/sprint 1 database test case.md

+# Sprint 1: Database Test Case

+---

-Test Case Id- TBL016
+## Test Case Id- TBL016

+**Author:** _Rajiv Dave_

+**Test Method:** Manual

-Description: Make sure data that is entered into the sign up page is stored in the database
+**Description:** Make sure data that is entered into the sign up page is stored in the database

-Test Steps: Create a username and password, click sign-up button, and check the database to see if its stored in there
+**Pre-requisites:**

+- Have the repository cloned
+- Properly installed the project dependencies
+- Have the backend running
+- Have the frontend running
+- Have an instance of MongoDB Atlas open in a web browser and be signed in
-Pre-requisites: having the repository cloned and running the api on local system and be on sign up page
+- Be on the sign up page

-Author: Rajiv Dave

-Test Method: manual

-Pass/Fail Criteria: Pass if the database contains the username and password, fail if it doesn't
+**Test Steps:**

+1. Enter a valid username
+2. Enter a valid password
+3. Confirm password
+4. Click on the sign up button
+5. Go to MongoDB Atlas
+6. Click on Browse Collections
+7. Verify if the credentials were saved

+**Pass/Fail Criteria:**

+- **Pass:**

+  - If username and password is properly stored in the database

+- **Fail:**
+  - If username and password is not properly stored in the database